 State and the Federal agencies have moved to restrict the types of materials that can be used on gravel road surfaces and are requiring increased dust mitigation.
 At the same time, they are restricting the availability of suitable affordable materials.
 Finally, increased costs for materials and equipment rental reduce the efficiency of funds available for roadway maintenance.
 These are the hard facts that must be dealt with on a daily basis.

 Significantly, the Fern Forest Community Association has moved all financial operations into the hands of a Professional Accounting Service (PAS), as is now required in the revised By-Laws (2018).
 The PAS manages all collections and payments for the Association.
 This has greatly increased the efficiency of fee collections and greatly reduced the possibility of uncontrolled or unauthorized funds uses.
 The current FFCA board handles no funds.
 Road work is monitored, inputs confirmed, and payments approved through the PAS.
 Monthly Sources and Uses of Funds statements are issued and available.
-Government required reporting is provided in a timely manner.
+The government required reporting is provided in a timely manner.
 All fee payments are mailed directly to the PAS (Accounting Service) address, and collections, banking and record keeping are carried out by the PAS.
 The PAS has also assumed management of the yearly ballot collection procedures and of assuring a proper chain of ballot custody, with the ballots counted publically at the association’s annual meeting.

 The Fern Forest Community Association also works with affiliated organizations in the Fern Forest Community.
 The Hawaii County Fire Department maintains Volunteer Fire Company 5 Charlie in the Forest and, stations an engine at the FFCA main lot.
 The Fern Forest Neighborhood Watch (FFNW) volunteers meet monthly at the FFCA main lot, and its activities are well coordinated with the FFCA.
 The Fern Forest Community Association maintains a regular dialogue with the Hawaii County Police Department and has begun to establish contacts with neighboring community organizations as well.
 Finally, the board has contacted local and state elected officials and joined in the dialogue over issues that directly affect the Fern Forest Community– road use, safety, maintenance, and connectivity are the primary focus of these discussions.

 The Fern Forest Community Association is operated almost entirely by community volunteers.
 Your participation is welcome!
 Attend a monthly meeting on the second Saturday of every month at 10am, held at the community lot on Captain’s Drive.
-Our Fern Forest community is stronger if we all stand and work together as so many association members have done for almost 40 years!
+Our Fern Forest community is stronger if we all stand and work together like so many association members have done for almost 40 years!